 Ministerial intervention request is not an application for a visa and has no effect on the Department’s removal obligations.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with ministerial intervention power to grant a visa request, or click here to learn more about Australian visas.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with ministerial intervention power to grant a visa request, or click here to learn more about Australian visas.

 041 222 4020 or WeChat: AUDvisa